Impact of Carrier Injector Design on the Threshold of Interband Cascade Lasers: Method

 Microscopically, the Auger process and its inverse process, impact ionization, are types of carrier-carrier scattering via Coulomb interaction.
 The interaction is short-range due to the screening by other carriers.
 Earlier works \cite{Bockelmann1992,Gilard1998,Flatte1999,Grein2002_article,Olson2015_Auger} studied the scattering under the Born approximation.
 Calculation based on Fermi's golden rule does not rely on phenomenological parameters and is therefore predictive.
 The method has explained Auger rates in several QW designs~\cite{Grein2002_article} and at low temperatures~\cite{Olson2015_Auger}.
 Furthermore, Hader et al.~\cite{Hader2005_microscopic_theory,Hader2005} solved the semiconductor Bloch equations, including the carrier-carrier scattering in the second Born--Markov approximation.
 The calculated threshold currents of near-infrared QW lasers matched well with the measurements up to room temperature.

-In view of future integration with quantum transport, we opt here for the NEGF formalism, in which carrier-carrier scattering can be included at different levels of sophistication.
-Since the Hartree--Fock approximation neglects the inelastic scattering and hence the Auger process, we use the next-order treatment of the Coulomb interaction described in Appendix \ref{app:carrier_carrier_scattering}.
-Electrons are scattered into (out of) a state at energy $E$ at the rate given by the lesser (greater) components, $\bm{\Sigma}^<(E)$ ($\bm{\Sigma}^>(E)$), of the $GW$ self-energy.
-The Hartree potential is calculated from Poisson's equation and incorporated into the Hamiltonian (Fig.\,\ref{fig:flowchart}).
+In view of future integration with quantum transport, we opt here for the NEGF formalism.
+Carrier-carrier scattering can be included at different levels of sophistication.
+Since the Hartree--Fock approximation neglects the inelastic scattering and hence the Auger process, we use the next-order treatment of the Coulomb interaction---the $GW$ approximation---described in Appendix~\ref{app:carrier_carrier_scattering}.
+It has been used to improve the accuracy of current-voltage characteristics of THz quantum cascade lasers~\cite{Kubis2009,Winge2016_GW} and nanowire field-effect transistors~\cite{Deuschle2025}.
+Its recent application to hot carriers in QW solar cells~\cite{Aeberhard2019} and Auger recombination in carbon nanotubes~\cite{Deuschle2023} and type-II superlattices~\cite{Montoya2025} gives us confidence that the method is sufficiently accurate for Auger recombination in ICLs.
+Electrons are scattered into (out of) a state at energy $E$ at the rate given by the lesser (greater) components, $\bm{\Sigma}^{<(>)}(E)$, of the $GW$ self-energy.